andreas-schoch/dominoscript/readme.md

 #### `ADD`
 <img src="assets/horizontal/1-0.png" alt="Domino" width="128">

+Pops 2 numbers from the stack.
+The sum is pushed to the stack.

 #### `SUB`
 <img src="assets/horizontal/1-1.png" alt="Domino" width="128">

+Pops 2 numbers from the stack.
+The result of `numberA - numberB` is pushed to the stack.

 #### `MULT`
 <img src="assets/horizontal/1-2.png" alt="Domino" width="128">

+Pops 2 numbers to multiply.
+The result is pushed to the stack.

 #### `DIV`
 <img src="assets/horizontal/1-3.png" alt="Domino" width="128">

+Pops 2 numbers.
+The result of the division of numberA by numberB is pushed to the stack.

+Keep in mind that DominoScript is integer based and any remainder is discarded.

+**Pseudocode:**
+- `NUM 5 NUM 3 DIV` is `5 / 3` and equals `1`
+- `NUM 5 NEG NUM 3 DIV` is `-5 / 3` and equals `-1`

 #### `MOD`
 <img src="assets/horizontal/1-4.png" alt="Domino" width="128">

+Pops 2 numbers.
+The remainder of division of `numberA / numberB` is pushed to the stack.

+> When numberA is positive modulo behaves identical in most languages (afaik).
+However, there are some differences across programming languages when numberA is negative.
+In DominoScript modulo behaves like in JavaScript, Java, C++ and Go and <ins>NOT</ins> like in Python or Ruby!

+**Pseudocode:**
+- `NUM 5 NUM 3 MOD` is `5 % 3` and equals `2`
+- `NUM 5 NEG NUM 3 MOD` is `-5 % 3` and equals `-2` *(in python, ruby and calculators it would equal `1`)*

 #### `NEG`
 <img src="assets/horizontal/1-5.png" alt="Domino" width="128">